charlesknipp/DynamicMacroeconomics.jl/DynamicMacroeconomics/docs/src/rbc.md

 \end{aligned}
 ```

-There are a few simplifying assumptions we can make to more briefly describe the transition dynamics for both households and firms.
+There are a few simplifying assumptions we can make to more briefly describe the transition dynamics.

 - Let $L_{t} = 1$ which implies that households are salaried (recall $L_{t}$ is hours worked)
 - Firms are perfectly competitive, therefore $Y_{t} = r_{t} K_{t-1} + w_{t} L_{t} \implies Y_{t} = C_{t} + I_{t}$

-With these simplifications, we can reduce the model to the following dynamics:
+With these simplifications, we can reduce the model to the following optimality conditions:
 ```math
 \begin{aligned}
 	\partial u / \partial C_{t+1} &= \partial u / \partial C_{t} \ \beta \ \left(\partial f / \partial K_{t-1} + 1 - \delta \right) \\